Sequim Locally Grown Mercantile

 When and Where do I pick up my order?

-From 4:30 until 7:00 p.m. on Thursday, customers can pick-up their produce at at the Sequim Prairie Grange, 290 Macleay Road, in Sequim.
+From 4:30 until 5:45 p.m. on Thursday, customers can pick-up their produce at at the Sequim Prairie Grange, 290 Macleay Road, in Sequim.

 Back to the top

-Why Support Locally Grown?
+Why support Locally Grown?

 Increase your food security: When you buy locally grown produce and other items from local growers you are increasing your local food security and eliminating unknown sources of food.

-Enhance your local economy: By purchasing produce and other items from local growers you are providing stability to your local economy through the support of local businesses.
+Enhance local economy: By purchasing produce and other items from local growers you are providing stability to your local economy through the support of local businesses.

-Save natural resources: Buying locally makes you an invaluable link in the process of saving resources such as fossil fuels and packaging materials.
+Save natural resources:Buying locally grown, chemical free food makes you an invaluable link in the process of saving resources such as fossil fuels, wildlife and packaging materials.
 Also, we are right here in your community so the expense of transportation and delivery is kept to a minimum.

 Supporting a way of life: The number of small farms in the United States has decreased dramatically in the last decade.
 Please help us preserve an honest and worthy means of making a living.